-Steroid injections are widely used in Podiatric medicine to treat a wide range of musculoskeletal disorders.
-The most commonly used steroid is methylprednisilone and the purpose of steroid injections is to relieve pain, swelling and inflammation.
+Steroid injections are widely used in the field of Podiatric medicine to treat a wide range of musculoskeletal disorders.
+The most commonly used steroid is methylprednisilone this is a corticosteroid medication used to relieve pain, swelling and inflammation.
 A steroid injection can be injected into or around a joint, tendon, ligament or used for clinical diagnostic purposes.

 Which conditions can steroid injections help with?

 Steroid injections can be useful in the treatment of the following conditions;

 - Plantar fasciitis / Heel pain.

 - Ligament injury.